backslashmatt/mattv-about-me/blog/using-a-value-accessor.md

 # Take Until Destroyed

-On of my favorite new additions to angular is the new rxjs 'takeUntilDestroyed' operator.
+One of my favorite new additions to angular is the new rxjs 'takeUntilDestroyed' operator.
 This operator is a simple way to unsubscribe from observables when a component is destroyed.
 The reason I am so very excited about this operator is because of the pattern here: